TechBlendSolutionsWorkspace/loyalsafartest/replit.md

 ## Overview

-MTS Digital Services is a full-stack e-commerce platform for selling digital services and subscriptions (Netflix, Prime Video, AI tools, etc.) at affordable prices.
-The application uses a modern React frontend with a Node.js/Express backend, featuring a clean product catalog, checkout system, and customer management functionality.
+This is a clean, modern full-stack web application built with React, TypeScript, and PostgreSQL.
+The application features a minimal setup ready for development of any type of web application.
+The database has been cleared and the app structure simplified for a fresh start.

 ## User Preferences